kwertyops/byte-of-python/src/while.md

 repeat a block of code for a set number of iterations.
 But there are many cases when the number of repetitions is not known ahead of time.
 For each of the following examples, you must use a `while`-loop, not a `for`-loop, because the number of repetitions is not known when the loop begins.
 - Prompt a user to enter a password, asking repeatedly until they get it correct.
 You don't know in advance how many times it will take.
 - Create an animation that continues until the user enters a `q` to quit.
 The animation must continue until they choose to quit, and until then the animation must continue an unknown number of frames.
 - Write a game for two players who take turns.
-You don't know how many turns it will take for someone to win.
+You don't know in advance how many turns it will take for someone to win.

 ## Syntax of a `while` statement:
 ```python